neurolabusc/dcm_qa_ge/README.md

 The fMRI images are provided to validate slice timing.
 The images were acquired on a GE 3T SIGNA Architect with software versions 28\LX\MR Software release:DV28.0_R02_1947.a by Brice Fernandez.

+## GE Slice timing

+There are several possible strategies for extracting slice timing from [GE DICOM images](https://github.com/rordenlab/dcm2niix/tree/master/GE).
+The provided C source code slicetime.cpp demonstrates one method.
+Here, the DICOM header is read to determine the multi-band factor <mb>, number of slices per volume <slices>, sampling rate <tr>, sequential or interleaved order <isInterleaved>, ascending or descending order <isDescending>, software release (versions prior to 27.0 R3 used different mulit-band slice order) <is27v3> and group delay <GroupDelay>.
+This project can be simply compiled, e.g. `c++ slicetime.cpp -o`, and run by supplying the desired arguments.
+Note that this project is designed to determine the slice times for GE gradient-echo EPI sequences (e.g. fMRI and resting-state).
+The GE spin-echo sequences used for diffusion weighted images use a different pattern.

 ## Series

 * 01_Ax_DWI_TENSOR_R2